ihor-delta/ex-ethics/README.md

 ## Unified System Society

 In the realities of the 21st century, society functions as many systems, that is good for its evolution, but not for its functioning as a whole, and its general structure has yet to be arrived at unless it collapses.

+## The Principle

+The principle of ethics may look like this:

+> As part of its activity, it is necessary to consider whether the action leads to maintaining the stability of the system (of researcher or society) even in the context of its evolution/development.